 11 Good Reasons to Exit a Sponsorship (and 5 Bad Ones)

-I was inspired by a great question I got today, and am writing a couple of blogs on exiting sponsorships.
-This one is about why you should and shouldn’t exit, the next one is about how to do it well.
+I was inspired by a great question I got recently, and am writing a couple of blogs on exiting sponsorships.
+This one is about why you should and shouldn’t exit, the other one is about how exit a sponsorship well.

 11 good reasons to exit a sponsorship…